hipsleek/Heifer/README.md

 The source code repository is placed in "/home/AlgebraicEffect".
 The benchmarks are also summarized in the docker file, at "/home/AlgebraicEffect/src/demo/".

-To test build, one can use the following command:
+To test build, one can use the following command.
+When you run it, if there are no errors, you know it builds correctly.
 ```
 dune build parsing/hip.exe
 ```

 To build Heifer from scratch, the same [Dockerfile](Dockerfile) used to build the above image is provided together with the source code, and may be used or consulted.